thatdavidguy/ASL-keyboard/README.md

 # ASL keyboard
-This is a attempt to form a "keyboard" with just ASL input
+This is an attempt to form a "keyboard" with just ASL input

 # Dependencies
 We just use PIL and tkinter